MaterializeInc/katacoda/intro-wikipedia/step3.md

         FROM (SELECT data::jsonb AS val FROM wikirecent);
     ```{{execute T2}}

-1. For the next steps, let's firstturn on timing, which displays the runtime of each SQL command.
+1. For the next steps, let's first turn on timing, which displays the runtime of each SQL command.

     ```sql
     \timing